LiMux: History

 In 2014, Munich deputy mayor, Josef Schmid, and mayor, Dieter Reiter, considered going back to Windows due to alleged productivity problems.
 However, Stefan Hauf, the spokesman of the Munich city council stated that the majority of issues stem from compatibility issues in OpenOffice, something which could be solved by switching to LibreOffice.
 Moreover, the head of municipal IT services, Karl-Heinz Schneider, stated that most things were fine, and they had managed saved some 10 million euros (more than 13 million dollars).
-He emphasized that the number of complaints and malfunctions hadn't exceeded the usual level for an organization of this size.
+He emphasized that the number of complaints and malfunctions had not exceeded the usual level for an organization of this size.
 Microsoft had announced in 2013 its willingness to move its German headquarters to Munich in 2016, which according to Reiter though, is unrelated to the criticism they've presented against the LiMux project.

 In November 2017 Munich city council decided to revert to Windows by 2020 with all systems being replaced by Windows 10 counterparts.
 Some of the reasons cited were adoption and users being unhappy with the lack of software available for Linux.
 A report commissioned by Munich and undertaken by Accenture, found the most important issues were organizational.

 In 2018, journalistic group Investigate Europe released a video documentary via German public television network ARD that claimed that the majority of city workers were satisfied with the operating system, with council members insinuating that the reversal was a personally motivated decision by lord mayor Dieter Reiter.
 Reiter denied that he had initiated the reversal in gratitude for Microsoft moving its German headquarters from Unterschleißheim back to Munich.

 In May 2020, the recently elected coalition administration, formed by Green party and the Social Democrats, decided that "Where it is technologically and financially possible", the city will emphasize use on open standards and free open-source licensed software.
+In October 2024, the City Government doubled down on this decision by implementing a five-point open-source plan, as well as, founding an Open Source Program Office.
+200,000 Euros have been allocated to the OSPO for short-term positions of both municipal employees and external programmers.